Learn & Experience

 Integrative Yoga for Seniors - Master Training at Duke

-In this Master training, participants learn from Duke medical experts–including physicians, physical therapists and health psychologists–and have the opportunity to observe yoga practice modified for seniors participating in various Duke programs including cardiac and pulmonary rehabilitation.
-With Carol Krucoff and Kimberly Carson.
+In this Master training, participants learn from Duke medical experts–including physicians, physical therapists and health psychologists–about health conditions common to older adults.
+Experienced yoga therapists Carol Krucoff and Kimberly Carson offer guidance in safely and effectively modifying the practice for older adult bodies, minds and hearts.
 For more information about Carol & Kimberly’s Yoga for Seniors training, please visit www.yoga4seniors.com.

-Applications are now being accepted for the fall 2017 training at Duke Integrative Medicine, which will be held from November 2-9, 2017.
-For information about this Master training and to fill out an application, please visit www.dukeintegrativemedicine.com.
+We hope to resume our in-person training at Duke Integrative Medicine in fall 2021.
+For information about this Master training and to fill out an application, please visit: https://dukeintegrativemedicine.org/programs-training/professionals/integrative-yoga-for-seniors-professional-training/

 Healing Yoga for Back and Neck Pain